ppamidimarri/TeslaCamMerge/README.md

 **B. Install required software on the Nano**
 1. `sudo apt update`
 2. `sudo apt upgrade`
-3. `sudo apt install exfat-fuse ffmpeg samba`
+3. `sudo apt install exfat-fuse ffmpeg samba lsof`
 4. `sudo -H pip3 install inotify`

 `pip3` comes preinstalled on the Jetson Nano.
 If you use a Raspberry Pi, you will need to install it first with `sudo apt install python3-pip` prior to step 4 above.